Overview East (with Skuta on the left) Northeast, above Okrešelj Northwest, Križ and Kranjska Rinka

 to the W, the Kokra (via Jezernica) gathers the Rinkas' waters.

-N, S, E & W, the 4 Rinkas (Rinke) are:
+The 4 Rinkas (Rinke) are:

 Kranjska Rinka (2453 m),

-Križ (Koroška Rinka) (2433 m).
+Križ (Koroška Rinka) (2433 m),

-These four summits are related by a circling ridge above a crater-like basin, walls and ridges dropping in all directions.
+These four summits (map) are related by a circling ridge above a crater-like basin, walls and ridges dropping in all directions.

 At the upper end of the Savinja valley, above the Okrešelj high terrace (meadow, mountain hut), the Štajerska Rinka buttress unmistakably steps forward, between Mala Rinka and Križ (r.).